TheDataCubator/sql_data_warehouse_project/docs/analyse_source_systems.md

 ## Analyse Source Systems

-This is the important steps to understand the sources.
-In some cases we need to interview the system experts to ask them about the source.
+Analyse source systems is the important steps to **understand the sources**.
+In some cases system experts will be interviewed to gain information about the source.
-Asking the right question will help to design the correct scripts in order to extract the data and to avoid a lot of mistakes and challenges.
+Asking the right question will help
+- to design the correct scripts in order to extract the data
+- to avoid a lot of mistakes and challenges.

+Below are the examples of questions before starting data connections.

 ---
 ### Business Context & Ownership